tri-cods/install/README.md

 _Check the links below for the content of courses and the installation instructions._

-Below is a table listing each DHRI session—under the "Sessions" column—and instructions to install the corresponding software that is needed to follow that session—under the "Software Installations" column.
-Some software installations are listed more than once, but only need to be installed once per computer.
-Click the hyperlinked name of the software—for example, [Visual Studio Code](sections/vscode.md)—to view the instructions to complete the installation of that software.

 ## Table of Contents

 - [Visual Studio Code](guides/visual-studio-code.md)